OEC Online Appointment for Filipino Helper Singapore 2026: Complete DMW Guide

 PEOS: The Pre-Employment Orientation Seminar

-PEOS is a one-day briefing delivered in the Philippines all departing OFWs must complete before their OEC is issued.
-Separate from your EOP and your helper's SIP in Singapore.
-Covers Philippine OFW rights, financial literacy, what to expect overseas, embassy support.
-Cost ~PHP 500.
+PEOS is a free online orientation seminar run by the DMW (peos.dmw.gov.ph) that departing OFWs complete before their OEC is issued.
+It is separate from the in-person Pre-Departure Orientation Seminar (PDOS) run by OWWA, and separate from your EOP and your helper's SIP in Singapore.
+PEOS covers Philippine OFW rights, financial literacy, what to expect overseas, and embassy support.
+There is no charge for PEOS.
 Your helper cannot complete her OEC appointment without a valid PEOS certificate.

 Common Delays and How to Avoid Them